anshika2698/Data-Works-portfolio/final-project-part-one.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# We all can read...then why don't we?
+# We all can read, so why don't we?
 Let's pick a book today!
 ## Background

 This topic started with me noticing that I do not read as much as I used to when I was younger.
 That made me think why that has been.
 Of course, I have more responsibilities now, as I am finishing up graduate school.
 Before that, I was a working professional for 3 years.
 "Not having the time to read" is a valid answer if someone asks me, but I think another culprit in this equation is the effect social media has had on my life in terms of hogging my attention.